 The solution?

 Again, I recommend a very gentle, water-soluble cleanser.
 But I’d also recommend a pre-cleansing oil to remove oil and pollutants and soften the skin.
-An AHA/BHA serum, cream or lotion used daily will be highly beneficial and regular chemical peels will unlock the blackheads and congestion from the follicle.
+An AHA/BHA serum, cream or lotion used daily will be highly beneficial, and regular chemical peels will unlock the blackheads and congestion from the follicle.

 I will disagree with this solution until the cows come home!
 Scrubbing is far too random, and in most cases, the scrub is not just targeting the blackhead.
-Harsh scrubs can activate more blackheads and congestion as the skin becomes dehydrated on the surface, trapping dead cells in the follicle below.
+Harsh scrubs can activate more blackheads and congestion as the skin dehydrates on the surface, trapping dead cells in the follicle below.

 Follow these recommendations and treat your skin gently and patiently with the right products and ingredients, and you’ll find this problem will eventually pass.